 Method of computation

-The indicator on labour productivity is calculated as follows:
+The indicators on labour productivity are calculated as follows:

 Number of employed persons

 GDP per hour worked = GDP at constant prices